Western Montana

 (1869 - 1875), near Livingston

 A 200-foot square log stockade with two blockhouses.
-Burned and then rebuilt with adobe in 1872, along with 25 new adobe houses outside the fort for the Indians.
-Served also as the Crow Indian Agency until 1875.
-Located four miles east of town, one mile south of the Yellowstone River.
-The Agency was relocated in 1875 to the Stillwater Valley, near the convergence of the East and West Rosebud Rivers.
+Burned and then rebuilt with adobe in 1872, also 200-feet square, along with 25 new adobe houses outside the fort for the Indians.
+Served as the first Crow Indian Agency (1) from 1870 until 1875.
+Located four miles east of town, one mile south of the Yellowstone River on Mission Creek.
 No remains, site is marked.
+The Crow Indian Agency (2) was relocated in 1875 to the Stillwater Valley, about three miles south of Absarokee, near the convergence of the East and West Rosebud Rivers, until 1903.

 Fort Howie